• Skip to homepage

 Together, we develop a strategic roadmap to help you realise a successful sustainability transformation in your enterprise.
 This enables you to reduce costs, expand into new customer segments, realise new revenue streams, and quickly create value with new, sustainable products and business models.

-Sustainable ecosystem innovation:
+Sustainable ecosystem innovation

 As an expert in sustainable product and business model development, Zühlke helps industrial and consumer goods businesses to create sustainable ecosystems.
 Together, we answer the question of who the business can partner with to realise a long-term circular business model and build a new business ecosystem.